egzakt/UnifikSystemBundle/Resources/doc/mapping.md

 ### Trailing route

-If you want to add a route at the end of the route, you must use the `trailing_route` option.
+If you want to add a route at the end of the Router, you must use the `trailing_route` option.
 Using this option, the router will force the injection of this route at the end of the Router.

 You may also specify use the `ordering` option to specify at which order you want the route to be mapped at the end of the Router.